House flipping: How to successfully do property flipping in the UK

 You’ll still need cash to pay a deposit of at least 20% of the purchase price and loan fees, for which you could use savings or release equity from your home.
 You can either make interest payments each month or roll up the interest so that you pay it off with the loan once the property is sold.

-Speak to an independent mortgage adviser for advice on your options.
+Speak to an independent mortgage adviser for advice on your options or compare bridging rates online.

 Choosing the property